Carlie Cooper: "Brand New Day"

-Later, Carlie is accused of tampering with evidence when several pieces of evidence collected from three murder scenes mysteriously disappear from the police evidence locker.
-Spider-Man later discovers that the 'evidence' was actually pieces of the Sandman, which left the evidence locker on their own.
-Carlie was cleared, but is still looked down on by some fellow officers.

 It is discovered that Carlie's father did not die.
-Ray speaks to Carlie while she is watching a fight between the Maggia and Mr. Negative's Inner Demons.
 When Carlie learns that Ray was not the good cop the man was made out to be, she has her father arrested.
 She then cuts her hair and decides to be more assertive in her life.

-After several near misses and almost-dates, Carlie and Peter Parker finally set up a real date at the Coffee Bean.
-Harry and Mary Jane Watson happen to be there and the two girls get talking, when all of a sudden Lily bursts through the wall, followed by an attacking team of supervillains.
-MJ asks Carlie to help Lily, who has gone into labor, but they are held captive by Doctor Octopus.
+After several near misses and almost-dates, Carlie and Peter Parker set up a date at the Coffee Bean.
+Harry Osborn and Mary Jane Watson happen to be there and the two girls get talking, when all of a sudden Lily bursts through the wall, followed by an attacking team of supervillains.
+Mary Jane asks Carlie to help Lily, who has gone into labor, but they are held captive by Doctor Octopus.
 Spider-Man manages to save them and rescue Lily's newborn infant from the supervillains.
 Later, Harry Osborn and Mary Jane take Lily to safety, but Carlie was too angry with Lily and instead focuses her energy on trying to find Peter.
 She is confronted by Tombstone.
 The police arrive and Tombstone escapes but later doubles back to follow her after discovering that Carlie knows Menace's secret identity.
 Carlie, Mary Jane, and Lily are able to defeat Tombstone when the latter attacks them.

 Afterward, Peter and Carlie continue to hang out for a time, but Peter lacks the courage to ask her out, leaving Carlie fuming.
 She gives an ultimatum and after seeing her at Harry's going-away party, Peter asks her to be his girlfriend.
 The two kiss and begin dating.